mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 -> The nested structure resembles a pyramid shape, where each new callback adds another level of indentation.
 -> This makes the code visually cluttered and confusing.
-->The deeper the nesting, the harder it becomes to follow the flow.
+-> The deeper the nesting, the harder it becomes to follow the flow.

 2. Difficult to Follow the Flow

 -> You can't quickly understand the sequence of steps just by looking at the code.
 -> The logic becomes scattered across multiple nested functions.
--> It’s time-consuming to trace each callback and understand the overall flow.
+-> It's time-consuming to trace each callback and understand the overall flow.

 3. Repeated and Messy Error Handling